BAllanach/softsusy/README.md

 All of the output files mentioned above are produced by the `Makefile` automatically.
 *SOFTSUSY executables use no input or output files except for standard input or standard output.*

+For other ultra-basic instructions, see the [introduction video](https://www.youtube.com/watch?v=avRPn9uUKJI&ab_channel=BenAllanach).
+Otherwise, see a quick [tutorial](https://softsusy.hepforge.org/softsusyTutorial.pdf) given at BUSSTEPP 2012.

 Note that the executables are actually wrapper scripts, the "true" executables lie in the directory `.libs/`.